-Head to the Lindenhof district on the left bank of the Limmat river, here you are in the heart of the city’s old town.
-Many of the city’s must-sees (Grossmünster, Fraumünster, the Peterskirsche and the Bahnhofstrasse) are found within its streets.
+If you head to the Lindenhof area on the River Limmat’s left bank, you’ll reach the heart of the city’s old town.
+Many of Zurich’s must-sees (Grossmünster, Fraumünster, St Peterskirsche and the Bahnhofstrasse) dot its streets.

-Many decades ago the Paradeplatz was a livestock market, now it’s the home to banking headquarters and has become one of the most expensive pieces of real estate in Switzerland.
-Located at the heart of the Bahnhofstrasse, the square is also the site of a perilous X-crossing for trams which looks like an accident waiting to happen.
+Many decades ago the Paradeplatz was a livestock market, but now it’s home to banking headquarters and some of the most expensive pieces of real estate in Switzerland.
+The square, in the centre of the Bahnhofstrasse, is also the site of a perilous X-crossing for trams, which looks like an accident waiting to happen.

 Zurich Opera House

-Home to Zurich’s opera since 1891, the building’s interesting neo-classical design features busts of famous musicians, poets and playwrights; Shakespeare, Mozart and Wagner are just a few of the faces that can be seen.
-The Opera House is also the home of ballet in the city.
-It always has a wide array of shows and performances lined up, often for decent prices.
+Since 1891, the Zurich Opera has made its home inside a neoclassical building, adorned with busts of famous musicians, poets and playwrights; Shakespeare, Mozart and Wagner are just a few of the faces on display.
+The Opera House is also the home of the Zurich Ballet.
+It always has a wide array of shows and performances.

-Zurich’s Kunsthaus contains over 4,000 works of art and is the best place in the country to explore Swiss artists.
-Alongside the homegrown talent, the Kunthaus features plenty of works by world-famous artists as well.
-A few hours here would not be wasted.
+The Kunsthaus Zürich contains more than 4,000 paintings and sculptures, along with tens of thousands of prints and drawings, and is the best place in the country to explore pieces by Swiss artists.
+Alongside the homegrown talent, the museum displays plenty of works by world-famous artists as well.
+It’s easy to while away a few hours here.

-Head to the top of Zurich’s local mountain, the Uetilberg, to take in panoramic views of the city, Lake Zurich and the not too distant Alps.
-Uetilberg is accessible all year round, but it’s recommended in the spring when the mountain flowers begin to blossom.
+Head to the top of Zurich’s local mountain, the Uetliberg, to take in panoramic views of the city, Lake Zurich and the not-too-distant Alps.
+It’s accessible all year round, but the best time to visit is in the spring when the mountain flowers begin to blossom.

-It may not have the allure of the glitzy Bahnofstrasse, but the Viadukt has more charm.
-Shops and restaurants of all kinds nestle under the archways of a railway viaduct, turning an otherwise bland industrial scene into a quirky shopping street worth exploring.
+It may not have the allure of the glitzy Bahnhofstrasse, but the Viadukt has more charm.
+Shops and restaurants of all kinds sit under the archways of a railway viaduct, turning an otherwise bland industrial scene into a quirky shopping street worth exploring.

 There is no better way to enjoy Lake Zurich than along the lakeside promenade.
-During summer it’s always busy with skaters, cyclists and people just out for a stroll.
-Along the promenade there are great views to be seen from the Bürkliplatz, while towards the Seefeld quarter is the splendid Chinese Garden.
+During summer, it’s always bustling with people, including skaters, cyclists and walkers.
+Along the path, there are incredible views from the Bürkliplatz, while towards the Seefeld quarter is the splendid Chinese Garden.

-Visit Zurich’s Rieterpark, a sprawling open space that is Zurich’s biggest public park.
-On clear days the Glarus Alps glimmer on the horizon.
-The Museum Rietberg is also housed in an 19th century villa near the centre of the park and contains a unique collection of art from around the world.
+Rieterpark is Zurich’s biggest public park, and on clear days, the Glarus Alps glimmer on the horizon.
+It’s also home to the Museum Rietberg; it lies inside a 19-century villa near the centre of the park and contains a unique collection of art from around the world.

-Gifted to the city in 1993 by its Chinese partner town Kunming, Zurich’s Chinese Garden is dedicated to the “three winter friends” of pine, bamboo and winter cherry.
-Sitting pride of place next to Lake Zurich, the Garden is considered one of the best Chinese Gardens outside of China itself.
+Gifted to Zurich in 1993 by its Chinese partner town Kunming, the Chinese Garden is dedicated to the “Three Friends of Winter”, representing pine, bamboo and plum blossom.
+Sitting along Lake Zurich, the garden is one of the best Chinese gardens outside China.

-This famously austere church sparked the Protestant Reformation in Switzerland way back in the 16th century, and the building dates even further – to the 12th century.
-For its part in creating the Switzerland we know today, it is considered one of the most important churches in the city.
+This famously austere church sparked the Protestant Reformation in Switzerland in the 16th century, but the building dates back even further – to the 12th century.
+Due to its part in creating the Switzerland of today, it is considered to be one of the most important churches in Zurich.

-If you want to immerse yourself in the scents of the Amazon, or explore the flora of the Alps, Zurich’s Botanical Garden is the place to visit.
-Maintained by the University of Zurich, it holds over 9,000 different plant species within 53,000 square metres, meaning you’ll have plenty to explore whatever the weather.
+If you want to immerse yourself in the scents of the Amazon or explore the flora of the Alps, Zurich’s Botanical Garden is the place to visit.
+Maintained by the University of Zurich, it holds more than 7,000 different plant species within 53,000sqm (570,487sqft), meaning you’ll have plenty to explore.

 Swiss National Museum

-The Swiss National Museum holds the country’s best collection of artifacts that date to the very start of civilisation to the present day.
-It’s the most visited museum in the country for good reason and shouldn’t be missed out on.
+The Swiss National Museum comprises three museums and a collection centre, all of which hold more than 860,000 artefacts, from the start of civilisation to the present day.
+It’s the most visited museum complex in the country for good reason.

-Discover the native fauna of Switzerland at the Zoological Museum which has over 1,500 animals from across the country and beyond.
-On the first floor of the museum are species that can be found in Switzerland; many of which are now endangered, making it unlikely you’ll see them in the wild.
+Discover the native fauna of Switzerland at the Zoological Museum, which has more than 1,500 animals from across the country and beyond.
+The first floor displays those species found in Switzerland, many of which are now endangered, meaning you’re unlikely to see them in the wild.